Updated November 03, 2023

 The townhouse statistics are based on resale townhomes and exclude new construction sales.

-The condo statistics are based on resale townhomes and exclude new construction sales.
+The condo statistics are based on resale condos and exclude new construction sales.

 Absorption rate is the rate at which homes sell in a given area during a given time period.
 Absorption rate is calculated by dividing the number of sales in a given month by the number of available homes for sale.
 It is the inverse of months of supply.